PYTHON HELP

 Since xml.etree is a component of the Python standard library, it may be used immediately in Python programs without requiring any further installations.
 It is portable and compatible with many Python settings because it works with both Python 2 and Python 3.

-Create and Config xml.etree
+Create and Configure xml.etree

 Create an XML Document

-By building objects that represent the import XML tree's elements and attaching them to a root element, you can generate an XML document.
+By building objects that represent the XML tree's elements and attaching them to a root element, you can generate an XML document.
 This is an illustration of how to create XML data:

 import xml.etree.ElementTree as ET